xianghui/javascript101/content/lessons/1-5-objects.md

 console.log(redCircle.calculateArea());
 ```

-The same rules from before applies for the object literal notation.
+The same rules from before apply for the object literal notation.

 ```javascript
 var circle = {